 We support teachers in arts education: music, visual arts, drama and dance hired with the Arts Education & Access Fund (Arts Tax) to serve K-5 schools in the City of Portland (see map below).
 Today, every K-5 school in Portland has at least one Arts Education teacher—currently more than 95 certified arts specialists, compared to 31 in 2012 before the fund was approved by voters.

-RACC’s on-going relationship with The Kennedy Center since 2010 brings several programs into the fold of Arts Education: Any Given Child and the Partnership for Education.
-One of nine sites across the United States to participate in a 3-year program called ART look with Chicago based Ingenuity, RACC is creating an arts-based interactive mapping data base platform that allows school districts to fully understand the arts landscape in their communities with the intention of creating more equitable and accessible arts education opportunities for all students.
-The program also brings together arts organizations and public schools, assembled in the same space to better navigate the “artscape” of their communities.
+RACC’s relationship with The Kennedy Center since 2010 brings several programs into the fold of Arts Education: Any Given Child and the Partnership for Education.
+One of nine sites across the United States selected in 2018 to participate in a 3-year program called artlook® with Chicago-based Ingenuity.
+The Kennedy Center’s artlook® program creates an arts-based interactive mapping data base platform that allows school districts to better understand the arts landscape in their communities with the intention of creating more equitable and accessible arts education opportunities for all students and help school districts and educators better navigate the “artscape” of their communities.